Silejonu/bash_loading_animations/README.md

 *There is also a compact version of the code that fits in 4 lines, as well as an ultra-compact version that fits in a single (long) line.*

-## Use a loading animation in your script
+## Show the loading animation for a command
 Simply do the following:
 ```
 start_loading_animation